virtual-labs/exp-subtype-polymorphism-au/experiment/procedure.md

 Experiment 5 recap: The aggregation and composition relationship of the class **Customer** and class Vehicle with class **Reservation** was implemented in java.

-Now, the generalization of the classes Customer and Exec as the class Person was implemented in Java.
+Experiment 6 recap: The generalization of the class Customer and class Exec as the class Person was implemented in Java.

-Step 1: To begin, identify an example for IS-A / AS-A relationship between the available classes.
+Now, the steps to implement the polymorphic behaviour of the Person object as Customer and Exec objects before and after conversion of the class Person as abstract:

+Step 1: Implement the widening and narrowing of the Person, Customer and Exec object.

-Step 2: Identify the common variables that can be moved from classes Customer and Exec into class Person.
+Step 2: Convert class Person as abstract and implement the widening and narrowing of the Person, Customer and Exec object.

-Step 3: Write Java Code for the newly created class **Person**.

-Step 4: Modify **Customer** and **Exec** to reflect the newly created class **Person**
+Step 3: Complete the methods in the sequence diagram order of invocation as follows:

+    i.
+Exec class – requestVehicle

+    ii.
+Reservation class – locateReservation,

+    iii.
+Exec class – signContract

+    iv.
+Reservation class – releaseContract

+    v.
+Vehicle class – updateKeystatus

 Step 4: Use the provided TestDriver class to check the status of working.

+Output: Execution of the TestDriver code is shown in the console view.

 > **Note:** Work on the experiments sequentially.